atunanggara/getdatacleandataproject/CodeBook.md

 * Average of the mean and standard deviation values of 3 various frequency domain signal (from fast fourier transform) in the x, y, and z coordinates.
 The next 18 columns.
 * average of the mean and standard deviation values of magnitude of 4 various frequency domain signal measurements using Eucledian norm.
 The last 8 columns.

+As explained in the README.txt file, "features are normalized and bounded within [-1,1]".
+Therefore, all the variables are normalized and have no particular units associated with them.

 ## Variables